simonhdang/predictlearn/README.md

    variable on its own descendants leaks information and understates the error, by an amount that grows with the number of descendants.
 Both algorithms now use one identical routine.
 See `cv_network_rmse()`.
-2. **Mis-indexed target.** The Hill-Climbing loop scored predictions of `reasonsf` against observed `attitude`.
-Each target is now scored against itself.
+2. **Mis-indexed target.** The Hill-Climbing loop scored predictions against itself

 3. **In-sample "cross-validation".** The GAM fold loop refitted on the complete sample and predicted rows it had trained on.
 It now refits on training rows only.
 See `cv_gam()`.